2009–10 Bosnia and Herzegovina Football Cup

 2009–10 Bosnia and Herzegovina Football Cup was the fifteenth season of Bosnia and Herzegovina's annual football cup, and a tenth season of the unified competition.
-The competition started on 8 September 2009 with the First Round and concluded on 19 May 2010 with the Final.
+The competition started on 8 September 2009 with the first round and concluded on 19 May 2010 with the final.

 First round

-Thirty-two teams entered in the First Round.
-The matches were played on 8–23 September 2009.
+Thirty-two teams entered in the first round.
+The matches were played 8–23 September 2009.